 The key distinction: someone describing their problem (medium) vs someone actively seeking a solution (high).
 You want both, but high-intent converts in hours, not weeks.

-If you’re starting out and want to validate the channel before investing in automation:
+If you’re starting out and want to validate the channel before investing in automation, you can cover 2–3 subreddits manually — but no more than that before it becomes a part-time job.

 1. Monitor the right subreddits, not just your obvious ones